 Mobile app creation and digital gaming are big business in Ontario, especially in the Toronto and London areas.
 And many of the world's most famous technology companies (like Google, Microsoft, Facebook, and IBM, to name a few) have offices here.

-The Toronto region alone hosts 32 percent of Canada's technology enterprises.
-And, in 2012, the average annual salary of high-tech workers in the city was $62,828—more than $15,000 above the average for all employed Torontonians.†
+The Toronto region alone hosts 37 percent of Canada's top 250 technology enterprises as ranked by Branham Group, Inc. And, in 2013, the average annual salary of high-tech workers in the city was $64,600—more than $16,900 above the average for all employed Torontonians.†

 5. Professional Business and Legal Services